TheWorldAvatar/Viz-Backend-Agent/README.md

 Users can send a `PUT` request to the `<baseURL>/vis-backend-agent/contracts/service/complete` endpoint to update the completion details for a target order and complete this task.
 The details are configurable as per the above.

-Users can also send a `POST` request to the `<baseURL>/vis-backend-agent/contracts/service/continue` endpoint to continue the task on the next working day (typically Saturday and Sunday will be excluded).
+Users can also send a `POST` request to the `<baseURL>/vis-backend-agent/contracts/service/continue` endpoint **AFTER completing the task** to continue the task on the next working day (typically Saturday and Sunday will be excluded).
 This route will require the following parameters:

-1. `id`: the current task identifier
+1. `id`: the current completed task identifier
 2. `contract`: the identifier for the contract

 > Report unfulfilled service tasks